 The FAMAS is just like G36C, only a little more accurate and balanced.
 The rifle is an iconic French weapon and is currently used in the French military.

 The rifle uses a unique hop-up system and provides an even better user experience thanks to its convenient design.
-The magazine is placed just ahead of the stock which helps in faster reloading.
+The magazine is placed just ahead of the stock, which helps faster reloading.

-Additionally, the weight of this rifle is kept on the stock side but it doesn’t interfere with its aiming ability.
+Additionally, the weight of this rifle is kept on the stock side, but it doesn’t interfere with its aiming ability.
 Due to clever engineering, the rifle can still shoot with 90% accuracy using its hop-up iron sights within the effective range.
-There are several shooting modes available but since the range on this AEG is good, you can go with a semi-auto mode for 99% accuracy.
+Several shooting modes are available, but since the range on this AEG is good, you can go with a semi-auto mode for 99% accuracy.

-Using a vertical grip with FAMAS is necessary as you’ll struggle while ensuring a secure grip without it.
-Other than that, the AEG makes it to the top recommendations for any airsoft player.
+A vertical grip with FAMAS is necessary as you’ll struggle to ensure a secure grip without it.
+Besides that, the AEG makes it to the top recommendations for any airsoft player.

 SIDE NOTE FROM THE AUTHOR:

-If you are a beginner and are looking for a new rifle, any of the above rifles can provide you with the best experience.
+If you are a beginner looking for a new rifle, any of the above can provide you with the best experience.
 But you should be willing to stick to that rifle unless you are a total master of it.

-Try and get a pistol as well as switching your weapon is faster than reloading when you’re in a fight.
-Practice will make you perfect, so, even if you think that a certain rifle is not for you, you should still practice on it until you get things right.
+Try and get a pistol, and switching your weapon is faster than reloading when you’re in a fight.
+Practice will make you perfect, so even if you think that a certain rifle is not for you, you should still practice it until you get things right.

 Afterward, you can upgrade to a heavier AEG and progress your skills alike.
-This is a trick to get familiar with different weapons and gain more experience.
+This trick is to get familiar with different weapons and gain more experience.

-I will end this review with a full recommendation of the CM16 to the beginners out there.
+I will end this review with a full recommendation of the CM16 to beginners.
 This is a good weapon to practice with.
 You can even win games with this rifle if you know it well enough.

 Therefore, those who have it and are thinking of upgrading its parts, please go ahead.

-Just make sure you are keeping the gearbox under stress as it gets really hot if fired continuously.
-Also, don’t sit or fall on your CM16 Raider 2.0 as it is a polymer material after all and it may break.
+Just ensure you keep the gearbox under stress, as it gets really hot if fired continuously.
+Also, don’t sit or fall on your CM16 Raider 2.0, as it is a polymer material and may break.

 For the pros and more experienced players, you can check out my review of the M4A1 Carbine here.

-You can take a look at the manufacturer’s specs on the CM16’s product page here.
+You can take a look at the manufacturer’s specs on the CM16 product page here.